BertanT/Swift-Executable-CI/README.md

 Originally built for the [WatchDuck](https://github.com/BertanT/WatchDuck) project, I am releasing it as a reusable workflow for everyone!

 ## 🌈 Features
+* Automatic builds on pushes to `main`, pull requests, and manual trigger.
+* Seamless release workflow with customizable release tags.
 * Cross-compiles macOS and Linux binaries on a macOS Action Runner.
-* Statically links Linux binaries.
-* Creates universal binaries for macOS.
+* Statically links Linux binaries and creates universal binaries for macOS.
 * Creates tarballs for the builds along with a SHA256 hash file for each.
 * Runs SwiftLint on your project if its pre-build plugin is set up in your project.
 * Follows the [Keep a Changelog](https://keepachangelog.com) format to automatically generate release notes and update the Changelog links with new releases.